empressabyss/nordrassil/README.md

 Key changes:
 - `x` swapped with `k` to lower redirects and skew workload away from my weak left pinky.
 - `q` swapped with `j` for a pinky->index roll when typing `qu`.
 I also love it mnemonically!!
-- `w` swapped with `f` because `mwv` in a row 'makes sense' to my hands.
-Statistically, this change is objectively a downgrade, however.
 - `'` swapped with `/` because it distributes workload more appealingly, and it feels 'wrong' to me (in practice and theory) to place such a rare character on the very stronk middle finger.
 Punctuation also often takes a back seat when chatting casually, so `'` doesn't result in nearly as many SFBs as corpora suggest!

 ## KEY COMFORT MATRIX